elminson/PHPProjectGen/README.md

 composer.json
 README.md
 ```
 After unzip the file you have to run
 ```php
 composer install
 ```
-and you will have your project up and running in 5 minutes or less.
+and you will have your project up and running in 30 seconds or less.